Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Easier fitment on modern vehicles

-Single row bars have become increasingly popular in Australia, especially with newer utes and SUVs.
+Single row bars have become increasingly popular in Australia, particularly within newer 4WD accessories Australia builds featuring modern utes and SUVs.

 Best Use Cases for Single Row Light Bars